k2view-academy/K2View-Academy/articles/k2verify/k2verify_configurations/04_2_globals_configuration.md

     Directory path to the CQLSH binary.
 2. **K2VERIFY_KEYS_TABLE_NAME**:
     Name of the table used to store the keys extracted from the Cassandra table.
+3. **EXECUTE_VERIFY_TASK_ID**:
+	Specifies the Verify task ID for TDM post-execution.
+Use an existing task ID or NEW_TASK to create one.

 **ADVANCED GLOBALS:**

 These Globals provide advanced tuning and should be modified only when needed.